krisshen/bootstrap-playground/loife/README.md

 # Welcome to Loife

-This website is still working in progress
+This website is built with:

-## To Do

-- Refactor
+- Bootstrap v4.5.2
 - Sass (done)
-- No javascript
-- Play page (wip)
+- Play page (done)
+- A bit of Javascript